-STAN BALDWIN (1999) Dean of the School of Science and Mathematics Professor and Chair of Biological Sciences B.S., Asbury College; M.Div., Asbury Theological Seminary; M.A., University of Kentucky; Ph.D., University of Kentucky College of Medicine; Postdoctoral Research, Ohio State University College of Medicine MARCELO EDUARDO (1997) Dean of the School of Business and Professor of Finance B.A., M.B.A., Delta State University; Ph.D., University of Mississippi DON W. LOCKE (1998) Dean of the School of Education and Professor of Psychology and Counseling B.S., M.Ed., Mississippi College; Ed.D., University of Mississippi DEBBIE C. NORRIS (1984) Vice President for Planning and Assessment Dean of Graduate Studies and Associate Professor of Business B.S.B.A., Mississippi College; M.Ed., Mississippi State University; Ph.D., University of Mississippi; 1998 MC London Program Resident Professor MARY JEAN PADGETT (1982) Dean of the School of Nursing and Professor of Nursing B.S.N., Mississippi College; M.S.N., University of Alabama Birmingham; Ph.D., University of Texas JONATHAN T. RANDLE (1999) Interim Dean of the School of Humanities and Social Sciences Associate Professor and Chair of the Department of English; B.A., Mississippi College; Affiliated B.A., M.A., Ph.D., Emmanuel College, University of Cambridge; 2003 London Program Resident Professor
+STAN BALDWIN (1999)

+Dean of the School of Science and Mathematics Professor and Chair of Biological Sciences B.S., Asbury College; M.Div., Asbury Theological Seminary; M.A., University of Kentucky; Ph.D., University of Kentucky College of Medicine; Postdoctoral Research, Ohio State University College of Medicine

+MARCELO EDUARDO (1997)

+Dean of the School of Business and Professor of Finance B.A., M.B.A., Delta State University; Ph.D., University of Mississippi

+DON W. LOCKE (1998)

+Dean of the School of Education and Professor of Psychology and Counseling B.S., M.Ed., Mississippi College; Ed.D., University of Mississippi

+DEBBIE C. NORRIS (1984)

+Vice President for Planning and Assessment Dean of Graduate Studies and Associate Professor of Business B.S.B.A., Mississippi College; M.Ed., Mississippi State University; Ph.D., University of Mississippi; 1998 MC London Program Resident Professor

+JONATHAN T. RANDLE (1999)

+Dean of the School of Humanities and Social Sciences Associate Professor and Chair of the Department of English; B.A., Mississippi College; Affiliated B.A., M.A., Ph.D., Emmanuel College, University of Cambridge; 2003 London Program Resident Professor

+WENDY B. SCOTT (2014)

-Dean of the School of Law B.A., Harvard University; J.D., New York University
+Dean of the School of Law Henry Vaughan Watkins & Selby Watkins McRae Professor of Law; B.A., Harvard University; J.D.
+New York University